Balabio Island: History

 Little is known.
 The island is encompassed by the Hoot ma Whaap cultural region, and the Nyêlâyu language.
 One document describes pottery dating to the first millennium AD.
 Another describes a burial site from the same period.

-An aide to Captin Cook, Lt.
+An aide to Captain Cook, Lt.
 Pickersgill, visited in 1774.
 Jules Garnier visited the island in February 1864.
 He was preceded by the New Zealand-based missionary Mary Wallis in 1851.
 An anthropologist, Dennis Monnerie, states that the population of Balabio was greater in the past, and always linked customarily to Arama further down the east coast of Grande Terre.
 The Catholic church arrived on the island between 1843 and 1860, possibly through converts, and one clan was forced off the island to the Belep islands during this process.

 The island is situated in a remote location, obviously requiring boat access.
 The adjacent shoreline of Grande Terre has very few settlements or population.
 Despite having freshwater streams, it has attracted limited occupation by Kanak clans over the last two millennia, and almost none by European colonisers since they arrived in the 1800s other than one or two graziers and fishermen.
 Rocheteau reports early settler efforts at establishing cattle or sheep grazing, and two Japanese fish traders were on the island in the 1930s.

 There is no evidence of roads or nickel mining, which exists on other fringing islands nearby and on the mainland of Grande Terre.
 Balabio rock formations do not contain adequate nickel concentrations.

 There is a small settlement of Kanak houses on a north west peninsula, and 2-3 dwellings elsewhere.
 The detailed clan affiliation and histories of Kanak residents are unknown.